linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/Class Slides 2-Debt as a Promise and a Threat.md

 ## Extend this to Loan Covenants
 - This applies not only to defaults on principal and interest covenants,  but to any other covenant that depends on hard-to-observe information.
-- When it too costly for lenders to collect the information to enforce or renegotiate other detailed covenants,  then covenants that "mean what they say" (and involve a default when violated) must be used.
+- When it too costly for lenders to collect the information to enforce or renegotiate other detailed covenants,  then [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] that "mean what they say" (and involve a default when violated) must be used.

 #### Don't renegotiate if you can't monitor
 - Why not?